stamp-web/stamp-webservices/README.md

   * --xxx_logger yyy - set the logger xxx to level yyy
   * --database xxx - the named database defined in config/application.json
   * --db_password xxx - the password to use for the database connection if not defined in the application.json and prompt is undesired.
+  * --authentication xxx - the authentication scheme to use (currently supported as "none" or "basic")
+  * --password_file xxx - the authentication users file (for basic authentication) (defaults to "config/users.json")

 ## Code Coverage